oscar7070/Extreme-Advanced-Engine-SDK-For-Unity/README.md

 Version 1.0 RC2 for public use(This build can contains bugs!).

-Safty components(not very bugy and with pre release quality): Engine Console, LightSystem2D, Lit2D Shaders
+Safty components(not very bugy and with pre release quality): ExtremeConsole, LightSystem2D, Bounds2D, Lit2D Shaders

 Preview components(very bugy dont use on devoloment right now): Cloth2D